yanchith/rusterizer/README.md

 - window/glutin example
 - backface culling
 - polish nalgebra interop (From/Into impls)
+  * float normalization in From/Into impls?
-  * can we make float normalization between integer and float data in images?
+  * float normalization in image?
 - proc macro for varyings

 __Long term__

 - postprocessing example
-- actual clipping
+- triangle clipping
 - geometry shaders
 - think about data parallelism